-Every year the Foundation awards Foundation for the Future Grants to fund creative and innovative programs that are not otherwise supported through the core school budget.
-From literacy projects, to sponsoring drumming programs, to funding programs that engage students in science, technology, engineering and math, the Foundation has provided funds to all of the fifty Madison public schools to help students and educators reach their individual and unique academic goals.
+The Foundation’s grant programs allow educators to implement creative programs they feel are in their students’ best interest, giving them the tools they need for success.
+The Foundation has awarded grants every year since its creation to fund creative and innovative programs that are not otherwise supported through the core school budget.
+With two grant cycles, the Foundation provides funds to all fifty Madison public schools to help students and educators reach their individual and unique academic goals.